Capillary fluctuations and energy dynamics for flow in porous media: Theoretical Approach

 Since the terms in Eq. \ref{eq:fluctuation-constraint-ii} do not multiply the change in fluid volume fraction in Eq. \ref{eq:flux-force-i}, it is essential that their average value be zero.
 Otherwise, the flux-force form of the entropy inequality cannot be exploited to derive phenomenological equations.
-Any net contribution from the fluctuation terms during steady-state fractional flow invalidates any corresponding measurement of the the relative permeability.
-On the other hand, if Eq. \ref{eq:fluctuation-constraint-ii} is satisfied then the effective permeability coefficients can be considered to account for the dissipation that occurs during steady-state flow, including contributions from pore-scale events on the basis that the average rate of events does not change with time based on the averaging domain, $\Lambda$ and $\Omega$.
+Any net contribution from the fluctuation terms during steady-state flow invalidates any corresponding measurement of the the relative permeability.
+On the other hand, if Eq. \ref{eq:fluctuation-constraint-ii} is satisfied then the effective permeability coefficients can be considered to fully account for the dissipation, including contributions from pore-scale events on the basis that the average rate of events is constant based on the averaging domain, $\Lambda$ and $\Omega$.
 Results obtained using pore-network models for steady-state fractional flow suggest that the associated fluctuations will be symmetric \cite{Winkler_etal_2019}.
 In this case a flux-force form is possible for Eq. \ref{eq:flux-force-i}, with the thermodynamic forces identified as